 While they can do an impact evaluation during and after an intervention, preparation must start as soon as possible.
 Impact evaluation is divided into two sorts based on when it is conducted and what it is intended to measure.

-- Formative impact evaluation: This evaluation is carried out while intervention is being developed or put into practice.
-It guides judgments about reorienting or modifying, and improving an existing intervention.
+- Formative impact evaluation: This evaluation is carried out while the intervention is being developed or put into practice.
+It guides judgments about reorienting or modifying and improving an existing intervention.

 - Summative impact evaluation: This kind of evaluation is carried out near the end to assess the effectiveness of the intervention.
 This information is based on whether to continue, stop, duplicate, or scale up an intervention.